Medical Records Scanning

 Do you still use a mishmash of paper filing systems and outdated computer programs?

 If so, you’re not alone.
-Government records show 88% of doctors are using EHRs in some form, yet a recent J.P.
+Government records show that 88% of doctors are using EHRs in some form, yet a recent J.P.
 Morgan InstaMed study found that 90% of providers continue to use paper and manual processes side by side with electronic records.

 Does your office face challenges like these?